 - Be considerate.
 We expect all our members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - If you have a monthly plan premium, you must pay your plan premiums to continue being a member of our plan. - You must continue to pay your Medicare Part B premiums to remain a member of the plan. - For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+As a plan member, you are responsible for these payments: - O If you have a monthly plan premium, you must pay your plan premiums to continue being a member of our plan. - O You must continue to pay your Medicare Part B premiums to remain a member of the plan. - O For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug. - O If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - O If you are required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to remain a member of the plan. - If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board). - A right to make recommendations regarding the organization's member rights and responsibilities policy.